dxa4481/clientHashing/README.md

 Addressing the last bullet point, if an attacker got a list of all users for example, they could send many concurrent requests to the server and either cause a DoS condition, or possibly log into a user account.

 #### Client side hashing addresses these issues
-When hashing clientside the server has very little load on the server when logging a user in.
-The hashing load is distributed to all of the concurrent users.
-Credentials are also never transmitted over TLS; only the user's hash is sent to the server.
+When hashing clientside there is very little load on the server when logging a user in.
+The hashing CPU load is distributed to all of the concurrent users.
+Cleartext credentials (over TLS) are also never transmitted to the server; only the user's hash is sent to the server.
 It's also extremely expensive for a client to attempt to brute force the server's login across multiple users.

 ## What does it look like?
 Because these secure password hashing algorithms use a salt, when user's log in, the server will need to present the user with a salt.
 To prevent [Pass the Hash](https://en.wikipedia.org/wiki/Pass_the_hash) like attacks, the server will also need to perform one last final hash on the user's presented hash.
 The full workflow is shown below